vic-ma/howtodismantle.github.io/_posts/2024-03-31-SAP-on-fire-how-to-perfectly-integrate-LUA-scripting-with-SAP.md

 local con = connections.getfromid('As4kF5peAjw+3MIuEQf3Fc1kEeY=')
 {% endhighlight %}

-TODO

-This connection object exposes the `execute` method, which executes regular XQL to be shot against the SAP system.
-This XQL is the same we already used in many contexts in the SAP data sources.
-It represents the SAP interface and specifies which object to be addressed in SAP (e.g. RFC function module, Report, MDX statements, SAP query, table select....).
-In this article we will only use some sophisticated RFCs and table calls and fully focus on the LUA part.
+This connection object exposes the `execute` method, which executes regular XQL against the SAP system.

+This is the same XQL we used with the SAP data sources.
+It represents the SAP interface and specifies the object to be addressed in SAP (for example, RFC function module, report, MDX statements, SAP query, table `SELECT`).

+In this article, we will only use some sophisticated RFCs and table calls.
+We will focus on the LUA part.

 ## Simple data handling